import "git.sr.ht/~sircmpwn/dowork"

 Retries are conducted with an exponential backoff.

 You may also manage your own work queues.
-Use NewQueue() to obtain a queue, (*Queue).Dispatch() to execute all overdue tasks, and (*Queue).Start() to spin up a goroutine and start dispatching tasks automatically.
+Use NewQueue() to obtain a queue, (*Queue).Run() to run a worker that will dispatch tasks in its own goroutine or (*Queue).Start() to spin up goroutines and start dispatching tasks automatically.

 Use work.Shutdown() or (*Queue).Shutdown() to perform a soft shutdown of the queue, which will stop accepting new tasks and block until all already-queued tasks complete.